genyarko/impactsuite/README.md

-# ImpactSuite
+# G3N

-ImpactSuite is an Android application showcasing how on‑device generative AI models can power helpful experiences entirely offline.
+G3N is an Android application showcasing how on‑device generative AI models can power helpful experiences entirely offline.
 The app is written in Kotlin using Jetpack Compose and leverages Google's **Gemma 3n** models via Google AI Edge LiteRT and MediaPipe.